Stazed/non-mixer-xt/OSC.md

 ## Commands

 Non-Mixer-XT handles a few global OSC commands to help building remote controllers.
-These commands are not signals and thus are not affected under Non Session Managment.
+These commands are not signals and thus are not affected under Non Session Management.

 ### Signal listing